 When an Account enters into a futures contract or writes an option, it generally must deposit collateral or "initial margin" equal to a percentage of the contract value.
 Each day thereafter until the futures contract or option is closed out, matures, or expires, an Account will pay or receive additional "variation margin" depending on, among other factors, changes in the price of the underlying reference instrument.
 When the futures contract is closed out, if an Account experiences a loss equal to or greater than the margin amount, the Account will pay the margin amount plus any amount in excess of the margin amount.
-If an Account experiences a loss of less than the margin amount, the Account receives the difference.
-Likewise, if an Account experiences a gain, the Account receives the margin amount and any gain in excess of the margin amount.
+If an Account experiences a loss of less than the margin amount, the Account receives the margin amount and any gain in excess of the margin amount.